richb-hanover/OpenWrtScripts/README.md

 This script continually invokes the netperfrunner script to provide a heavy load.
 It runs forever - Ctl-C will interrupt it.

 ---
-## config-cerowrt.sh
+## config-openwrt.sh

-This script updates the factory settings of CeroWrt to a known-good configuration.
+This script updates the factory settings of OpenWrt to a known-good configuration.
 If you frequently update your firmware, you can use this script to reconfigure the router to a consistent state.
 You should make a copy of this script, customize it to your needs,